truecms/design-system-components/docs/drupal.md

 This guide captures the minimum set of checks required to confirm the design system packages remain compatible with Drupal 11 sites.

+For the unified Vite/Tailwind/React design system work tracked in `specs/001-proceed-task-context/`, this repository also includes a representative Drupal theme fixture and automated migration tests that exercise the “update dependency + rebuild assets only” path (no `libraries.yml` or Twig changes).

 ## Prerequisites

 - Node.js 22 active locally (`nvm use 22`)